unahouExosite/docs/murano/scripting/README.md

 Exosite's [Murano](../) platform is an event driven system that uses scripts to route data and perform application logic and rules.
 These scripts have a rich set of capabilities and are used to perform such actions as storing device data into time series data store, offloading processing from your devices, and handling Solution Application API requests.
 These scripts have access to all of the Murano services.
 A reference for each of these services and their functionality can be found here: [Service Reference](../services/)

-Scripts are written in Lua 5.1 scripting language.
+Scripts are written in Lua, on the LuaJIT VM, which is Lua 5.1 with [some 5.2 features](http://luajit.org/extensions.html#lua52).
 For general information about Lua 5.1, please refer to the [online Lua manual](http://www.lua.org/manual/5.1/).

 Scripts may be added to a Solution by using either the [Murano admin UI](https://www.exosite.com/business/solutions), or by using the [Exosite Command Line Interface](../exosite-cli/).